GreenIron/FAA-NLP-Project/README.md

 Is that suitable for NLP?

 ## Analysis

-I started writting a quick analysis of the documentary inflation, but I think it could be wronlgy interpreted.
+I started with a quick analysis of the documentary inflation, but I stopped since it would be wronlgy interpreted.
 More documentation is better.
 If regulateors does not writte the rules, someone else will (end customers, customers) who are not "by design" concerned by safety.

 ## ML applications